 Visit the one of only two museums dedicated to the art, history and cultures of the American West and American Indians east of the Mississippi River.
 See traditional art of the West along with contemporary art by artist of the Indian Nations of North America.

 Located at 500 W. Washington St., inside of White River State Park.
 Open Monday through Saturday from 10 a.m. to 5 p.m. and on Sunday from noon to 5 p.m.
-Adult admission is $15; youth between the ages of 5 and 17 get in for $8, while children 4 and younger enter for free.
+Adult admission is $20, youth ( 5 and 17) are $12, and children 4 and younger enter for free.

 Indiana State Museum

-Dedicated to the history, both human and natural of the state of Indiana, from prehistoric times to present day.
+Dedicated to the history, both human and natural, of the state of Indiana, from prehistoric times to the present day.
 See everything from dinosaur bones to the arts of the First Nations of Indiana.
 It is also home to an IMAX Theater.

 The Central Canal

-The Indy Canal Walk is a 3-mile loop that connects the White River State Park with the Indiana State Museum along with Victory Field.
-It serves as a walkway through downtown Indianapolis and popular with tourists and locals.
-During the summer season, kayaks are available for rent and there’s even a gondolier.
+The Indy Canal Walk is a 3-mile loop that connects White River State Park with the Indiana State Museum and Victory Field.
+It serves as a walkway through downtown Indianapolis and is popular with tourists and locals.
+During the summer season, kayaks are available for rent, and there’s even a gondolier.

 Free to enter.